 Dr. Nazareth is also deeply interested and committed to supporting the promise of technologies like artificial intelligence (AI), big data, and all of the -omics (genomics, metabolomics, proteomics) to peel away some of the mysteries of gut health and the gut microbiome, so that gastroenterology therapies can become individualized and personalized.
 Dr. Nazareth is optimistic that technology can help bring back empathy, accessibility and confidence to the patient/physician encounter through voice recognition software, augmented reality/virtual reality (AR/VR), and blockchain.
 She currently advises start-ups, venture capitalists, accelerator programs and corporations on clinical validation and use case perspectives of digital health products, medtech, and healthcare technology.

 Early Education/Medical Training

 While in medical school, Dr. Nazareth was fascinated by the mysteries of the hidden organs and thought she would become a surgeon to fix health problems through a hands-on approach.
 That path took a different course when her mother developed colon cancer, which led her to want to learn everything she could about the field of gastroenterology.
 She went on to graduate from the only Ivy League combined medical program at Brown University, and subsequently completed her residency in Internal Medicine at New York City’s #1 ranked hospital, New York Presbyterian-Cornell Medical Center.
-From there, Dr. Nazareth pursued further study and training in both Transplant Hepatology and Gastroenterology at world-renowned Columbia University Medical Center.
+From there, Dr. Nazareth pursued further study and training in both Transplant Hepatology and Gastroenterology at world-renowned New York Presbyterian-Columbia University Medical Center.